yamautomate/Set-TeamsCustomBackgrounds/README.md

 - 01_generic.jpg
 - 01_generic_thumb.jpg

+# "Classic" Teams vs. "New" Teams client
+There are different requierments for these two clients so that the Teams Background Pictures show up in Teams.

+## Classic client
+In %AppData%\Microsoft\Teams\Backgrounds\Uploads\ a combination of the background picture and its thumbnail to be shown in the selection:
+   - 01_generic.jpg
+   - 01_generic_thumb.jpg

+## New client
+In %localAppData%\Packages\MSTeams_8wekyb3d8bbwe\LocalCache\Microsoft\MSTeams\Backgrounds\Uploads a combination of the background picture and its thumbnail to be shown in the selection:
+- 0b19f8d7-66d7-8856-ba5a-aaa04a3d309d.jpeg
+- 0b19f8d7-66d7-8856-ba5a-aaa04a3d309d_thumb.jpeg

 # Solution Overview
 The Script is being distributed via Intune, so that it runs upon every LogIn/Reboot of a users machine.
 It checks if the files in the Azure Blob exist in the needed Teams Folder (for old and new).